DevSingh09/ElrickZol/README.md

 - 👋 Hi, I’m @ElrickZol
-- 👀 I’m interested in ML AI Data Analytics as well
+- 👀 I’m interested in ML AI and Data Analytics
 - 🌱 I’m currently learning Web Developmet and UI/UX Designing
 - 📫 You can reach me at: divyaanshsingh0709@gmail.com
 <!---